asnr/asnr.github.io/_drafts/2016-03-06-your-own-r-package-reposity-quick-smart.md

 R_min = sub("([0-9]+)\\.[0-9]+", "\\1", R.Version()$minor)
 R_ver = paste0(R.Version()$major, ".", R_min)

-# Make sure the working directory is the top level of the package
+# Make sure the working directory is the root directory of the package source

 # Build and deploy binary version of the package
 devtools::build(